 Special Features : Provide simultaneous spectral, spatial and timing polarimetry measuraments

-focus of one mirror.
-Each GPD provides position, energy, timing and polarization information
+provides the position, energy, time and polarization information

-for each event.
-The GPD images the photoelectron tracks produces by the x-rays absorbed in the special
+for every absorbed event.
+The GPD images the photoelectron tracks

 Energy resolution (FWHM) 0.57 keV @ 2 keV (∝ √E)

 - Enhance our understanding of the physical processes that produce